redox-os/website/content/news/this-month-251031.md

 ## bottom on Redox!

+Leveraging the work done for `htop`,
 Jeremy Soller ported the [bottom](https://github.com/ClementTsang/bottom) system monitor.
+As a microkernel OS, Redox has many system processes to monitor, `htop` and `bottom` will help significantly, especially during development.

 <img src="/img/screenshot/bottom.jpg" class="img-responsive"/>

 ## Upgrade to Rust 1.90.x

-Jeremy Soller updated our Rust nightly fork to the 03/10/2025 date equivalent to 1.90.x version, this fixed some programs and crates and allows us to upgrade our Rust codebase to 2024 edition.
+Jeremy Soller updated our Rust nightly fork to the 03/10/2025 date equivalent to 1.90.x stable version, this fixed some programs and crates and allows us to upgrade our Rust codebase to 2024 edition.
+This is another step forward as we work incrementally to get onto the upstream Rust compiler.

 ## RISC-V Platform Target Tier 3

-bjorn3 sent all RISC-V changes in our Rust fork to upstream.
-The platform support for [Redox](https://doc.rust-lang.org/nightly/rustc/platform-support/redox.html) now listed `riscv64gc-unknown-redox` as platform target tier 3.
+bjorn3 sent all RISC-V changes in our Rust fork to upstream Rust.
+The RISC-V target triple for [Redox](https://doc.rust-lang.org/nightly/rustc/platform-support/redox.html) is `riscv64gc-unknown-redox`.
+It is a tier 3 platform: source available but not automatically tested.

 ## Initial Keyboard Layout Configuration

-Wildan Mubarok implemented a scheme in the PS/2 driver to allow the PS/2 keyboard layout to be easily changed (it was hardcoded before), the following keyboard layouts has been supported for a long time but were hardcoded:
+Wildan Mubarok implemented a system service (scheme) in the PS/2 driver to allow the PS/2 keyboard layout to be easily changed (it was hardcoded before).
+The following keyboard layouts were previously supported but hardcoded, now they can be configured dynamically.
+We will be improving the configuration mechanism in the future and adding configuration of USB keyboards, but for now, this will help developers with non-US PS/2 keyboards.

 - dvorak
 - us